 A well developed infrastructure meets the requirements of even the most demanding users in the information age.
-Leading IT companies such as IBM, Google, and Disney have chosen to locate in Switzerland and depend on the security and reliability of Swiss infrastructure and data technology.
+Leading IT companies such as Google, Huawei Technologies and the Walt Disney Company have chosen to locate in Switzerland and depend on the security and reliability of Swiss infrastructure and data technology.
 Switzerland also boasts a stable energy and water supply network that covers the entire country.
 As the "reservoir of Europe" the country makes significant use of renewable hydropower.